dschartman/HomeGame/README.md

-# CardVision
+# HomeGame
-Side project to create augmented live poker table.
+Side project to create an online multiplayer poker platform for casual players